sandonl/munjang/README.md

 - New Frontpage with a description of how the app works (DONE)
 - Add back buttons on the review and new card pages (DONE) - fixed with dashboard on the header
 - Add Tooltip (DaisyUI) -> (DONE)
+- Better Loading response and indicator for creating a card
+- Fonts are different on the new card page.
+- Maybe add ability to create decks
+- Add key press listeners

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.